Your Guide to "Ordering" the 5 Leading Types of Auto Insurance

 Not all auto mishaps are crashes.
 Comprehensive insurance protects you against other issues, including theft, fire, weather-related incidents, falling objects, vandalism, and even damage done by animals.
 It fills the gaps to ensure you're covered even if your car damage isn't the result of a collision.
-NerdWallet calls it "bad luck coverage." 😅
+A "bad luck coverage" if you will.3

-Arizona Example - You wake up the next morning after a monsoon to find a tree on your car as a result of a monsoon.
+Arizona Example - You wake up the next morning after a monsoon to find a tree on your car.
 What's your plan?
 Comprehensive coverage.
-As the final piece of the 'complete meal' of auto insurance, many people add this to their plate if they can afford it.
+As the final piece of the 'complete meal' of auto insurance, many people add this to their plate if they can manage.

-Once your vehicle loses a decent amount of value, it may no longer make sense to carry comprehensive insurance, unless your lender requires it and you still have a loan.
+Savings Tip - Once your vehicle loses a decent amount of value, it may no longer make sense to carry comprehensive insurance, unless you still have a loan and your lender requires it.

-At this point, many will stop and think "Wait...what if I'm in a multi-vehicle accident and ANOTHER party is at fault?
-Who fixes my car?"
-It's not collision insurance, and it's not liability insurance (property or personal), and it doesn't sound like comprehensive covers it either.
+It's not collision insurance, and it's not liability insurance, and it doesn't sound like comprehensive covers it either.
 Which of the five types of auto insurance will it be?
-The answer is - the OTHER person's insurance policy/company.
+The answer is - the OTHER person's insurance policy.
 If that person is at fault for the incident, they will be the ones who have to file a claim to recoup your expenses and damage.
 That's why it's so important to get their contact and insurance information at the scene!

 Paying for Coverage - Types of Auto Insurance and Pricing

-Once you've determined what coverage is required by your state and what coverage you'd like to add onto your "order," you'll need to understand the difference between your premium and your deductible.
+Once you've determined what types of auto insurance are required and what coverage you'd like to add onto your "order," it will help to understand the difference between your premium and your deductible.

-Premium = The amount your insurance costs per year (annually).
+Premium = What your insurance costs per policy.

-It's determined by a combination of the types of coverage you want and the information from your driving record.
+Your premium is determined by a combination of the types of auto insurance you want and the information from your driving record.
 If you're what's seen as a "risky" driver by your insurance company (think previous accidents or tickets), your premium will likely be higher than someone seen as less risky.
 Other factors such as age, zip code, and vehicle also have an impact on the price of your premium.

-Deductible = An amount you pay when an incident happens, before your insurance covers the rest.
+Deductible = What you pay when an incident happens, before your insurance covers the rest.

 Another way to think about this is: your 'skin in the game.'
 Insurance companies don't want you filing a claim for bumping your car with your elbow.
 A deductible is a good way around this.
-They range from as low as $100 or $250 per incident up to $1000 or more per incident.
+They range from as low as $100 or $250 per incident up to $1000+ per incident.

 Sometimes, you can score a lower premium by choosing a higher deductible.
 But it also means that you run the risk of paying a higher amount out of pocket if you have an accident.
 A lower deductible usually means a higher monthly premium, so it's definitely worth talking to your insurance agent to choose the best option.
 You might also be eligible for discounts if you have more than one car or you have a stellar driving record, so there are ways to make insurance more affordable.

 With a giant menu of car insurance coverage in front of you, it can definitely be confusing.
 You need injury protection, but would you like to add a "side" of collision or comprehensive with that?
-The trick is to choose the coverage you can afford to feel protected before you hit the road— or the drive thru.
+The trick is to choose coverage you can afford to feel protected before you hit the road— or the drive thru.

-Looking to buy a car after an accident, or ready to trade your current car in for an upgrade?
+Looking to buy a car?
 We have a couple resources for you:

-- Check out Happy Car Buying: Your Ultimate Guide to Getting the Best Deal - a free eBook download from Copper State Credit Union.
+- eBook Happy Car Buying: Your Ultimate Guide to Getting the Best Deal

-- Looking for a used car?
-Our free pdf checklist How to Buy A Used Car with Confidence will be helpful as you preview your options.
+- Checklist How to Buy A Used Car with Confidence